rednaga/APKiD/README.md

 ## Docker

-If installing is too complicated, you can just use [Docker](https://www.docker.com/community-edition)!
-Of course, this usage requires that you have git and docker installed on your machine.
+You can also run APKiD with [Docker](https://www.docker.com/community-edition)!
+Of course, this requires that you have git and Docker installed.

 Here's how to use Docker: